 In cooperation with HR, IT, Sales, Account Management, relevant content can be created from people who deal with the target group in their area on a daily basis.

 “Meet the team” – Blog articles, videos or regular company podcasts make the people behind a brand tangible, promote direct interaction with customers and make a significant contribution to a company’s transparency and trust.

-Brands such as Uber and Spotify, who have teamed up to offer customers a playlist of their favourite songs while on the move, are showing the way.
+Brands such as Uber and Spotify, who have teamed up to offer customers a playlist of their favourite songs while on the move, are leading the way.
 The collaboration of two brands or the cooperation with one influencer creates new content that can be played out on several channels to both target groups, resulting in a much wider audience.
 Focus: reach!
-It is important that you choose companies that suit you without being in direct competition with each other.
+Choose companies that suit you without being in direct competition with each other.
 Ideally, both parties complement each other in their marketing expertise.